JonChauG/GodotRollbackNetcode-Part-1/README.md

   I’m gonna go to the bottom here.
 Throughout the execution of the handle_input() function, the InputControl node will interact with its children using these functions here that just call a respective function in each individual child.
 So frame_start_all will call frame_start in all children and so on and so forth.

-  To better understand what’s happening in these function calls, I’m gonna go over the LocalPlayer script now and then come back to the handle_input() function afterwards.-
+  To better understand what’s happening in these function calls, I’m gonna go over the LocalPlayer script now and then come back to the handle_input() function afterwards.

-LOCALPLAYER.GD
+### LOCALPLAYER.GD

   So, remember that we have set the collision layer and mask bits such that Player characters do not collide and stop at each other when we use Godot’s move_and_collide() function.
 In order to detect intersections with other Player objects later, I will be using a Rect2 as a collision mask for intersection checks.
 The counter variable is just the test value that the Player object will show with its Label.